Sam9682/opcp-openstack-first-steps/Prerequisites.md

 # Prerequisites

 Before running the labs, make sure your environment meets the following requirements.
 This guide walks you through each dependency and how to verify it is correctly installed.
+Tested under Ubuntu-24.04 (WSL).

 ## 1. Python 3.9+